czero-cc/SCAPO/CONTRIBUTING.md

 ---

-**Ready to stay calm and contribute on?**
+**Ready to help the community optimize their AI usage?**

-Start by picking a website you visit for AI tips and write a scraper for it.
-The LLM will handle the hard parts - you just need to grab the content!
+Start by adding services you use that burn through credits quickly.
+Our pipeline will automatically find and extract optimization tips!

-Remember: **We're building this together.
-Every contribution makes AI prompting a little less stressful for someone out there.** 🌟
+Remember: **Every specific tip you help extract saves someone real money and frustration.** 🚀